-Transport—In order to accommodate caregivers’ schedules, many senior day services offer door-to-door transportation.
-Telespond provides free transport to clients within a 12-mile radius, though costs can range from $5 to over $20 nationwide.
+Transport—In order to accommodate caregivers’ schedules, many adult day centers, including Telespond, provide transport to clients.
 Drivers typically operate DOT-certified, licensed and insured vans which are outfitted with lifts to accommodate the needs of clients with disabilities.

 - What activities does Telespond offer its clients?
 Click here to explore our on-site Adult Day Services.

 What Are Adult Day Services’ Typical Hours of Operation?